rotationalio/rotational.io/content/en/blog/2021-05-19-what-are-protocol-buffers.md

 load_model("rnn.h5")
 ```

-This process of extracting the data structure from the bytes is called deserialization, or unmarshalling.
+This is particularly useful if we're loading the model in a different process - e.g. a different notebook or even a server that is going to use the model in an API.

 ## Serialization Methods

 There is a tendency to falsely infer competition between different serialization standards.
-In truth, the choice is less about selecting the correct one-size-fits-all technique, and more about thoughtfully designing around the use case and the user.
+In truth, the choice is less about selecting a "correct" one-size-fits-all technique, and more about thoughtfully designing around the use case and the user.

 [XML](https://en.wikipedia.org/wiki/XML_Schema_(W3C)) (eXtensible Markup Language) is one standard for data serialization.
 It is good for representing complex, hierarchical data, and it is also human-readable (if not very pretty).
 Unlike HTML, XML was designed to transmit (not display) data.
 It is useful for data transmission because XML tags aren't predefined.
-You can come up with a schema that suits your data and your use case,and write programs to systematically serialize your data using that schema, or translate it back to data on the other end.
+XML schemas help systematically define the data representation for both serialization and deserialization.

-[JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) is another way to serialize complex data; objects can be encoded as attribute–value pairs.
+[JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) also serializes complex, hierarchical data; objects can be encoded as attribute–value pairs.
 Like XML, JSON is flexible and human-readable, but less verbose.
 It is often the default storage tool of choice for Python programmers because Python `dicts` can be mapped directly to JSON, and vice versa.

 [YAML](https://yaml.org/) (YAML Ain't Markup Language) is a flexible file format used to write configuration files.
 They're easy to read and use whitespace to delineate fields for parsing.